kevinrodbe/library/content/03-content-negotiation.md

 Content-Type: text/html; charset=utf-8
 ```

-For the complete list of media types supported by your Rails app, run `Mime::SET` from the Rails console - or `Mime::SET.collect(&:to_s)` for a more readable response.
+For the complete list of media types supported by a given Rails app, run `Mime::SET` from the Rails console - or `Mime::SET.collect(&:to_s)` for a more readable response.

 ```
 Loading development environment (Rails 4.1.0.beta1)